unit8co/darts/README.md

 **Backtesting:** Utilities for simulating historical forecasts, using moving time windows.

-**Regressive Models:** Possibility to predict a time series from lagged versions of itself and of some external covariate series, using arbitrary regression models (e.g. scikit-learn models)
+**Regression Models:** Possibility to predict a time series from lagged versions of itself and of some external covariate series, using arbitrary regression models (e.g. scikit-learn models).

+**Multiple series training:** All neural networks, as well as `RegressionModel`s (incl. `LinearRegressionModel` and `RandomForest`) support being trained on multiple series.

+**Past and Future Covariates support:** Some models support past-observed and/or future-known covariate time series as inputs for producing forecasts.

 **Multivariate Support:** Tools to create, manipulate and forecast multivariate time series.